 Each year the Governor releases two primary proposed budget documents: 1) the January Proposed Budget; and, 2) the May Revise (that is, the revise to the January Proposed).
-Given the City's revenue dependency on State funding, each year policymakers review and consider the budgetary impact of projected changes related to both the January and May publications.
-Revenues from the State represent approximately 19% of the City's fiscal year 2004-05 General Fund Budget.
-For fiscal year 2004-05, the City's budget included a \$28.7 million State Revenue Loss Reserve, which was available to address the City's fiscal year 2004-05 estimated discretionary revenue loss.
-The loss in fiscal year 2004-05 was attributed to additional property tax diversions (ERAF III).
+The Governor's Proposed Budget is then considered and typically revised by the State Legislature.
+Following that process, the Legislature adopts, then the Governor signs what becomes known as the State's Adopted Budget.
+Given the City's revenue dependency on State funding, each year City policymakers review and consider the budgetary impact of projected changes related to both the January and May Revise publications prior to the City adopting is own budget.
+Revenues from the State represent approximately 19.3% of the City's fiscal year 2005-06 General Fund Budget.